Nicaragua: Foreign relations

 Nicaragua pursues an independent foreign policy.
 Nicaragua is in territorial disputes with Colombia over the Archipelago de San Andrés y Providencia and Quita Sueño Bank and with Costa Rica over a boundary dispute involving the San Juan River.

 Since 2019, human rights in Nicaragua have been rated not free.

-On 12 October 2022, Nicaragua voted against condemning Russia for its invasion of Ukraine.
+On 12 October 2022, Nicaragua voted against condemning Russia for the 2022 Russian invasion of Ukraine.

 Military

 The Nicaraguan Armed Forces consist of various military contingents.
 Nicaragua has an army, navy and an air force.
 There are roughly 14,000 active duty personnel, which is much less compared to the numbers seen during the Nicaraguan Revolution.
 Although the army has had a rough military history, a portion of its forces, which were known as the national guard, became integrated with what is now the National Police of Nicaragua.
 In essence, the police became a gendarmerie.
 The National Police of Nicaragua are rarely, if ever, labeled as a gendarmerie.
 The other elements and manpower that were not devoted to the national police were sent over to cultivate the new Army of Nicaragua.

 The age to serve in the armed forces is 17 and conscription is not imminent.
 As of 2006, the military budget was roughly 0.7% of Nicaragua's expenditures.